 For this to happen, leaders must embrace new ways of thinking about conflict.
 And they must see that productive harnessing of conflict begins with themselves.

 Conflict Management Begins with the Leader

 Leaders set the organizational pace and cultural tone of their companies.
-Though everyone meaningfully contributes to a team’s overall wellness and performance, a leader defines its direction.
+Though everyone meaningfully contributes to a team’s overall wellness and performance, a leader defines their direction.
 And a leader with poor conflict-management abilities will likely see the same from their teams.

 The Problems of Conflict Avoidance